Economics 2023 Commencement registration is open.

-The deadline to sign up to participate in commencement was Monday, May 9, 2022.
+The deadline to sign up to participate in commencement is Monday, May 1, 2023.

 All graduating students are being asked to fill out either the undergraduate student or graduate student exit survey, as part of the commencement registration process.
 Your perspective on the complex issues of undergraduate and graduate education will greatly assist us in our efforts to improve and enhance our programs.
 Your feedback will help the Department identify issues and serve as a basis for strategic planning and programmatic changes.
 Your participation is very important in ensuring that the results are representative of all of our students.
 By clicking below, you will proceed to the exit survey; once completed, you will then proceed to the commencement registration page.
 Thank you!

 Undergraduate Students, please click HERE to Register for Commencement

 Graduate Students, please click here to Register for Commencement

 - COMMENCEMENT SPEAKER

 The speaker for the Spring 2023 Economics Commencement Ceremony is Lisa Cook.